avishek04/COVID_19-WebApp-DotnetCore-MSSQL-JavaScript/README.md

 # COVID_19-WebApp-DotnetCore-MSSQL-JavaScript
+This web application, developed during the COVID-19 pandemic, aims to keep the community informed about the impact and changes happening globally.

+## Video Walkthrough

 ## Technical Specifications
 This project implements an N-tier architecture, built upon the Model-View-Controller (MVC) architecture.
 However, instead of traditional Views, static HTML, CSS, and JavaScript files is used in the wwwroot directory.
 The architecture consists of the following layers: